srishti-gupta-me/srishti-gupta-me.github.io/_posts/2021-05-28-Jekyll-Resources.markdown

               <meta name="theme-color" content="#ffffff">
   ```
  6. You need to create a custom-head.html in your *_includes* folder/directory.
 If you dont have *_includes* , you need to create this folder/directory in the root directory(exlained above the meaning of root).
 Then create a html file named custom-head in it.
 Refer to [minima theme custom-head.html](https://github.com/jekyll/minima/blob/master/_includes/custom-head.html).
 It calls for the process we have done until now.
  7. Above code block to be pasted in custom-head.html file as it is.
-[Example](https://github.com/srishti-gupta-me/srishti-gupta-me.github.io/blob/gh-pages/_includes/custom-head.html).
-           Optional info: the head.html has a tag  {%- include custom-head.html -%}.
+[Example](https://github.com/srishti-gupta-me/srishti-gupta-me.github.io/blob/gh-pages/_includes/custom-head.html). <br> *Optional info: the head.html has a tag  {%- include custom-head.html -%}.
 This tag should extract the above code block and render the favicon.
 However, in my case it didn't work that simply.
-I tried to create a head.html file in my *_includes* directory but then my CCS Vanished, because head.html searches for a css file ```` <link rel="stylesheet" href="{{ "/assets/css/style.css" | relative_url }}">````
+I tried to create a head.html file in my *_includes* directory but then my CCS Vanished, because head.html searches for a css file ```` <link rel="stylesheet" href="{{ "/assets/css/style.css" | relative_url }}">````*